MoserMarco/CPP-Exercises/Exercise/03-Functions/Instructions/Functions_ENG.md

 ### Description

 Write a function that prints all numbers less than `n` whose digits sum up to a number divisible by 3.
+`n`  must be greater than or equal to 0.
 ### Function Prototype

 ```cpp